 Annual Bonus Awards.
-The Nominating Committee designs our annual cash bonuses to motivate our NEOs to achieve financial and non-financial objectives consistent with our operating plan.
+The Nominating Committee designs our annual cash bonuses to motivate our NEOs to achieve objectives consistent with our operating plan.
 The Nominating Committee retains discretion in the sizing and awarding of cash bonuses for each NEO to ensure that individual bonus determinations appropriately balance the interests of the Company's shareholders, while rewarding an NEO's contributions to performance.
-In evaluating the performance of our NEOs to arrive at their 2021 cash bonus awards, the Nominating Committee considered the factors to determine the amount of salary and other benefits, as set forth above.
-The Nominating Committee also considered the following factors and aspects of the Company's 2021 operating performance in the determination of specific NEO bonus awards:
+In evaluating the performance of our NEOs to arrive at their 2023 cash bonus awards, the Nominating Committee considered the factors to determine the amount of salary and other benefits, as set forth above.
+The Nominating Committee also considered the following factors and aspects of the Company's 2023 operating performance in the determination of specific NEO bonus awards:

-- Declaration of \$3.15 per share in cash dividends; - Navigating the Company and its portfolio companies through the volatility, uncertainty and unpredictability caused by the COVID-19 pandemic; - Ability to shift the Company's resources and lending business from originating loans under the Paycheck Protection Program back to SBA 7(a) loans; - · Ability to maintain employee and staff productivity in a remote work environment; - The management of the Company's assets and capital; - Managerial assistance provided to our controlled portfolio companies, including contributions to growth of sales, growth of operating earnings and earnings per share, as well as navigating the pandemic; and - Each NEO's specific performance achievements and contributions to the Company's 2021 financial performance.
+- Declaration of \$0.72 per share in cash dividends; - Closing of the Acquisition of NBNYC; - The Company's transition to a financial holding company from a business development company; - Ability to maintain employee and staff productivity in a remote work environment and hire and retain well qualified employees; - The management of the Company's assets and capital; - Managerial assistance provided to Newtek Bank and our non-bank subsidiaries, including contributions to growth of sales, growth of deposits, regulatory compliance, growth of operating earnings and earnings per share; and - Each NEO's specific performance achievements and contributions to the Company's 2023 financial performance and execution of the Company's operating plan.

 When allocating bonus awards, the Nominating Committee also evaluated the total compensation paid to the NEOs and other employees.
-Based on the foregoing considerations and analysis, and after due deliberation, the Committee awarded the 2021 NEOs the following annual cash bonuses and awards of restricted Common Shares pursuant to the 2015 Stock Plan with respect to 2021.
+Based on the foregoing considerations and analysis, and after due deliberation, the Committee did not award the 2023 NEOs annual cash bonuses with respect to 2023, except for Mr. Price whose employment agreement provided for a minimum cash bonus for 2023.

-2021 Cash Bonus Award As Percentage of 2021 Base Salary
+2023 Cash Bonus Award As Percentage of 2023 Base Salary

-2021 NEOs
+2023 NEOs

-Barry Sloane \$ 1,000,000 n/a
+Barry Sloane \$ - %

-Peter Downs \$ 250,000 45 %
+Peter Downs \$

-Michael Schwartz \$ 200,000 56 %
+Michael Schwartz \$

-Nicholas Leger \$ 150,000 56 %
+M. Scott Price \$ 133,333 31 %

-Nicolas Young \$ 25,000 5 %
+Nicolas Young \$

-Former NEO

-Christopher Towers \$ n/a
+Nicholas Leger \$